 6 Reasons Parents are Obsessed with European Baby FormulasThis post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-If you’re a parent, you’ve probably heard people (including me!) raving about European baby formulas like HiPP, Holle, and Lebenswert.
+If you’re a parent, you’ve probably heard people (including me!) raving about European baby formulas like HiPP, Holle, Lebenswert, and Kendamil.
 But is this just because European formulas are trendy at the moment, or is it because they are genuinely better than American formulas?

 The truth is that not all baby formulas are created equal.
 Even though you might expect all formulas to be made with healthy, high-quality ingredients, this, unfortunately, just isn’t the case.
-HiPP, Holle, and Lebenswert really are head and shoulders above their American counterparts.
+HiPP, Holle, Lebenswert, and Kendamil. really are head and shoulders above their American counterparts.
 More and more parents are discovering this for themselves and enthusiastically sharing this information with their friends, family, and neighbors.
 If you’ve come across my blog before, you know that this is a topic I’m incredibly passionate about, since my own need for formula led me to research all the formulas (best organic baby formulas made in Europe and best baby formula made in the US) in detail and led me to buy HiPP for both of my kids!